Vigilantes & Black Ops Teams: Gotham Vigilantes (Harley Quinn) | Task Force X (Officials and Agents, Original Team, New Team, Peacemaker)

 - Kick the Dog: Knocks out his partner in a bank robbery during his first scene before getting caught in order to steal his share of the money.
 Also sets up Slipknot to find out if the explosive implants are real.
 They are.

-- Land Down Under: Jai Courtney's accent is exaggerated, the character uses boomerangs, and his intro scene is scored with AC/DC.
+- Land Down Under: Jai Courtney's accent is exaggerated, the character uses boomerangs, he calls ignorant people "dickhead" and his intro scene is scored with AC/DC.